JonathanLiu25/FSA/02-senior-phase/bones/lecture-3-deploy.md

 - Pointing it to your deployed server
 - The point: to have a named place for your app
 - [See more here](https://ryanboland.com/blog/completely-free-easy-to-setup-ssl/)

+## Continuous integration

+- Continually (i.e. daily) finish features that are tested / qaed / etc
+- Frequently complete code for features, test them, deploy them
+- CI tools often come with a tool to deploy your app

+## Codeship

+- Configure it with your github repo and it will run your tests for you automatically every time you push

+## Test coverage reporting

+- Coveralls
+- Istanbul